Fun DIY Bird Feeders

 - bird seed (any type)

-This feeder is simple and easy to make, costing very little, and easily reused or disposed of when done.
-Pine cones can be found outside near pine trees or often bought in craft stores.
+This feeder is simple to make, inexpensive, and easily reused or composted when the seed on it is gone.
+You can find pine cones outside or might purchase them in craft stores.

 Take a pine cone and gently brush off any lingering dirt.